Captain Pugwash: Theme music

 The series' signature tune was the "Trumpet Hornpipe", a folk dance that dates to at least the early nineteenth century.
 Some early versions of the tune refer to it as "Lascelles Hornpipe" and "Baloon Hornpipe".
 The composer and country of origin are unknown.

 The original black-and-white episodes of Captain Pugwash used a solo rendition by the accordionist Tom Edmondson, who had learned the tune from watching Jimmy Shand's band in Northumberland as a teenager.
 Edmondson's version was recorded in the front room of his home in Harbottle, Northumberland, on 12 July 1954.
 The recording was made by the folklorist Peter Kennedy as part of the BBC's Folk Music and Dialect Recording Scheme and Edmondson was paid £1.50 (30s) for his efforts.
 The track was transferred to disc for the BBC Sound Library and, according to John Ryan, it was later chosen as the Captain Pugwash theme by "a genius at the BBC", whose name he could not remember.

-The full recording was issued by Peter Kennedy on his Folktrax label as part of a collection entitled Scottish Accordion Music.
-The original tape was donated to the British Library following Kennedy's death in 2006.
-As of June 2020, the tape had not been digitised.

-For the colour Captain Pugwash episodes, a new recording of the "Trumpet Hornpipe" was commissioned from Johnny Pearson in 1973.
+For the colour Captain Pugwash episodes, a new recording of the same tune was commissioned from Johnny Pearson in 1973.
 This version used accordion, bass and acoustic guitar, and the finished piece was retitled "Shipshape".
 The recording was published by KPM and was later added to the KPM Recorded Music Library which gave Pearson the composer credit.

-Many online sources state that Philip Lane arranged the original version of the Captain Pugwash theme.
-As Lane would have been four years old in 1954, this would seem unlikely; in fact, Lane is credited on-screen with orchestrating the score for the 1998 series.
-Johnny Pearson was not credited on these episodes.
+Pearson’s arrangement of the theme has also been used as the goal theme for Fleetwood Town F.C.

+For the 1998 series, a new arrangement of the theme was created by Philip Lane.
+Another arrangement appears in the audiobook versions.

+The "Trumpet Hornpipe" itself is in the code of BBC Micro computer game Frak! and Acorn Electron game Zalaga, intended to be played when a pirated version of the game was loaded, a reference to Captain Pugwash.